Chenliang-Zhou/chenliang-zhou.github.io/_pages/teaching.md

 Some potential project ideas (suggestions of your own are more than welcome):
 - <a href="https://openai.com/research/clip" target="_blank">CLIP</a>-related: see <a href="/Part III Project Proposal.pdf" target="_blank">here</a>
 - 3D generation/manipulation
-	- Scene generation with human
+	- Joint generation of 3D scene and human motions with mutual spatial awareness: see <a href="/scene-human-gen-proposal.pdf" target="_blank">here</a>
 	- Combine text-driven scene generation and object generation
 	- Iterative editing of 3D objects
 	- Text-guided <a href="https://smpl.is.tue.mpg.de" target="_blank">SMPL</a> (a parametrized human model) manipulation